 The Power of the Performing Arts: Uniting Artists While Apart (TPOTPA) is committed to diversity, equity, and inclusion in the field of the performing arts.
 TPOTPA honors this mission by aiming to connect and unify the performing arts world in a tangible way through the use of technology during a time of social distance, translating interviews into Spanish to include communities of Spanish speaking people that are often left out of the education and access to the performing arts, building a more diverse and supportive audience outside of the performing arts community through raising awareness and the sharing of stories, and raising awareness of the importance of the performing arts in an effort to establish our worth as performing artists in a more concrete way.

 Johanna Kepler was born in Guatemala City.
 She was adopted by two white lesbian mothers and raised in a half Jewish household.
-Johanna also has a little sister who is adopted from Guatemala as well.
-As an immigrant and Latina woman her main focus in all of the work that she does is combining her passion for the performing arts with her social justice advocacy work, specifically immigration reform.
+As an immigrant and Latina woman her main focus in all of the work is combining her passion for the performing arts with her social justice advocacy work, specifically immigration reform.
 She constantly works to diversify and reimagine the spaces she is in to become more inclusive and equitable.
 Johanna believes in the power of the performing arts to unite people from all backgrounds, statuses, and walks of life to create change and spread the privilege of joy.